-Sam Sasan Shoamanesh is the Managing Editor of Global Brief and Vice-President of the Institute for 21st Century Questions.
-He has served the International Criminal Court (ICC) for over a decade in various capacities, including as chef de cabinet to the Prosecutor of the ICC since 2013.
+Sam Sasan Shoamanesh is the Vice-President of The Institute for 21st Century Questions and Managing Editor of Global Brief magazine.
+He has served the International Criminal Court (ICC) since 2005 in various capacities, including formerly as Chef de Cabinet to the Prosecutor of the ICC.
 In 2011, in an effort to raise greater awareness of the ICC in West Asia, and to promote the prevention of atrocity crimes in the region, he initiated and co-organized the first regional diplomatic conference on the ICC in West Asia, hosted in Doha.
 He previously worked for a number of other judicial bodies, including the UN International Criminal Tribunal for the former Yugoslavia and the International Court of Justice.

 Shoamanesh has held several international consultancies, has lectured around the world and published widely.
 In addition to numerous book chapters, his writings have appeared in the Globe & Mail, Frankfurter Allgemeine Zeitung, Al Jazeera, Al-Monitor, An-Nahar, Carnegie Council for Ethics in International Affairs, Iranian Diplomacy, Huffington Post, and the Harvard International Review.